HiIamGaryee/pick-me-choose-me-love-me/README.md

 # ❤️ Pick Me, Choose Me, Love Me

-A modern blind-date app built by Team COMPILE TIME CHAOS — where dating meets design, AI, and just the right amount of drama.
+A modern blind-date app built by Team mE — where dating meets design, AI, and just the right amount of drama.

 This project helps singles match through date plans, not profile pics — because love deserves more than a swipe. \